tpalko/minikube-minecraft/README.md

 #### backlog

-* improve performance on backup script.. repeats checking all backups every time
+* backup improvements:
+  * use new file-at-a-time look/copy method to finish copying backups at deploy down
+  * extract backup pruning to work independently
+  * use native backup pruning code on host-side backups
+  * on deploy up when loading world or making any changes, do the same as 'deploy down' teardown procedure beforehand, making one last backup
+* logging improvements:
+  * logrotate on backup/cron logs in server container + on host
+  * persist server logs outside individual deployments
+  * maybe volume in the log folder so we don't need to shell into the server container, cron copy from minikube?
+* deploying 1.19.4 reported the 25565-mapped port for 1.19.3 (also happened to be running)
+* when looking for a world backup for deploy up, go into minikube container to make sure there aren't more recent versions
+* disallow reusing a world name when restoring any non-latest backup (grep backup timestamp and use as suffix?)
+* make deploy up -b not need an absolute path
 * better final report on backup + log minikube->host copy also
-* maybe volume in the log folder so we don't need to shell into the server container
-* fix weird sync issue copying from minikube container / overlaps backup/pruning process.. also recopies everything every time
-* on deploy up when loading world or making any changes, do the same as 'deploy down' teardown procedure beforehand, making one last backup
 * handle bedrock version better - is usually discovered during image build, as opposed to java where it informs the build
-* extract backup pruning to work independently
 * handle minikube + docker deployments together without ports clashing (globally incrementing)
 * comprehensive status page - what is deployed where + connection details, including proxy status
 * Makefile